Utility maximization under endogenous pricing: The model setting

-Let $\Theta_0$ be the set of the simple progressively measurable processes $\theta$ with $\theta_{0} = 0$.
+Let $\Theta_0$ be the set of simple $n$-dimensional left-continuous processes $\theta$ with $\theta_{0} = 0$.
 The Large Trader is allowed to take any element $\theta \in \Theta_0$ as her trading strategy.
 The price for the $y$ units of the security at time $t$ is $P_t(-\theta_t,y)$.
 This is because the Market Maker holds $-\theta_t$ units of the security due to the preceding trades with the Large Trader.
-Then the profit and loss at time $T$ associated with $\theta \in \Theta_0$ (i.e., the terminal wealth corresponding to the self-financing strategy $\theta$) is given by
+Then the profit and loss (P\&L) at time $T$ associated with $\theta \in \Theta_0$ (i.e., corresponding to the self-financing strategy $\theta$) of the Large Trader is given by